Scope-Infrastructure-Calismalari/devops-cicd/ch01-introduction.md

 CI is a standard feature in modern DevOps platforms.
 GitHub users can start implementing CI today through GitHub Actions.
 Azure DevOps users can get started with Azure Pipelines.

-### Another answer for "What is Continuous Integration?":

-#### **"Continuous Integration is a software development method where team members integrate their work at least once a day.
-In this method, every integration is checked by an automated build to detect errors.
-This concept was first introduced over two decades ago to avoid "integration hell," which happens when integration is put off till the end of a project."**

-In Continuous Integration after a code commit, the software is built and tested immediately.
+In CI after a code commit, the software is built and tested immediately.
 In a large project with many developers, commits are made many times during a day.
 With each commit code is built and tested.
 If the test is passed, build is tested for deployment.
 If the deployment is a success, the code is pushed to Production.
 This commit, build, test, and deploy is a continuous process, and hence the name continuous integration/deployment.

-In this CI document, you will learn:
+In this document, you can find:

 - [Development without CI vs. Development with CI](#development-without-ci-vs-development-with-ci)
 - [Difference between Compilation and Continuous Integration](#difference-between-compilation-and-continuous-integration)